 Find low rates on popular rental options such as compact, economy, mini vans, SUVs and luxury vehicles.

 Portland International Airport is the largest and busiest airport in the state of Oregon.

 The airport provides both international flights as well as flights to most of America’s major airports and is the major hub for both Alaska Airlines and Horizon Air.

 Although located 12 miles northeast of downtown Portland, the airport is still within city limits, which makes getting a rental car at Portland International Airport a good choice if you want to get right into the heart of downtown before exploring the rest of the Pacific Northwest.

 Oregon Beer Loop

-With more than 50 breweries within the city limits, Portland has a well-deserved reputation as the ‘microbrewery capital of the world’ – you can get the best of local craft beers as well as night time entertainment at The Pearl, a few minutes away by car from Portland International Airport.
+With more than 50 breweries within the city limits, Portland has a well-deserved reputation as the ‘microbrewery capital of the world’ – you can get the best of local craft beers as well as night time entertainment at The Pearl, a few minutes away by car.

 From here, you can follow the Oregon Beer Loop which roughly parallels the course of the Willamette River that runs through Portland and joins the Columbia River in Vancouver, Washington, before it empties into the Pacific Ocean.

 The whole distance is about 100 miles and takes about two hours by car until you reach Astoria at the mouth of Columbia River.

 The largest city of Oregon is also known as the City of Roses given its abundance of rose gardens that are also horticultural laboratories.